EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Data integrity: messages sent within the multicast group SHOULD be integrity protected.
 That is, it is essential to ensure that a message has not been tampered with by an external adversary or other external entities which are not group members.
 Data integrity is provided through the same means used to provide data authentication.

+# Scope description # {#scope}

+An endpoint joins a multicast group by explicitly interacting with the responsible Group Manager.
+An endpoint registered as member of a group can behave as a broadcaster and/or as a listener.
+As a broadcaster, it can transmit multicast request messages to the group.
+As a listener, it receives multicast request messages from any broadcaster in the group, and possibly replies by transmitting unicast response messages.
+Upon joining the group, endpoints are not required to know how many and what endpoints are active in the same group.

+An endpoint which is registered as member of a group is identified by an endpoint ID, which is not related to any protocol-relevant identifiers as IP addresses.
+The Group Manager generates and manages endpoint IDs in order to ensure their uniqueness within a same multicast group.
+That is, there cannot be multiple endpoints that belong to the same group and are associated to a same endpoint ID.

+In order to participate to the secure group communication, an endpoint needs to maintain additional pieces of information, stored in its own security context.
+Those include keying material used to protect and verify group messages, as well as the public keys of other endpoints in the groups, in order to verify digital signatures of secure messages and ensure their source authenticity.
+These pieces of information are provided by the Group Manager through out-of-band means or other pre-established secure channels.
+Further details about establishment, revocation and renewal of the security context and keying material is out of the scope of this document.

+According to the multicast CoAP specification {{RFC7252}}, any possible proxy entity is supposed to know about the broadcasters in the group and to not perform aggregation of response messages.
+Also, every broadcaster expects and is able to handle multiple unicast response messages associated to a same multicast request message.

 # Security context # {#sec-context}

-To support multicast communication secured with OSCOAP, each endpoint registered as member of a multicast group maintains a security context as defined in section 3 of {{I-D.selander-ace-object-security}}.
+To support multicast communication secured with OSCOAP, each endpoint registered as member of a multicast group maintains a security context as defined in Section 3 of {{I-D.selander-ace-object-security}}.
 In particular, each endpoint in a group stores:

-1. one Common Context, containing the Context Identifier and the Base Key used to derive the keying material (Section 3.2 of {{I-D.selander-ace-object-security}}).
-The Common Context is shared by all the endpoints in the multicast group;
+1. one Common Context, received upon joining the multicast group and shared by all the endpoints in the group.
+The Common Context contains the Context Identifier, the COSE AEAD algorithm and the Base Key used to derive endpoint-based keying material (Section 3.2 of {{I-D.selander-ace-object-security}});

-2. one Sender Context, used to secure outgoing messages;
+2. one Sender Context, used to secure outgoing messages.
+In particular, the Sender Context is initialized according to Section 3 of {{I-D.selander-ace-object-security}}, once the endpoint has joined the multicast group.
+Besides, in addition to what defined in {{I-D.selander-ace-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair;
-3. one Recipient Context for each different broadcaster from which messages are received, used to process such incoming secure messages.

-In addition to what is defined in {{I-D.selander-ace-object-security}}, the Sender Context stores also the endpoint's own asymmetric public-private key pair, and each Recipient Context stores also the other endpoint's public key.
+3. one Recipient Context for each different endpoint from which messages are received, used to process such incoming secure messages.
+The endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time.
+Besides, in addition to what defined in {{I-D.selander-ace-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which secure messages are received.

+The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.selander-ace-object-security}}.

 # Message exchange # {#mess-exchange}

-The message exchange is protected as a non-multicast message, with the following modification: the Sender ID of the endpoint MUST be sent explicitely.
-The Sender ID MUST be sent in the COSE object, as defined in Section 5 of {{I-D.selander-ace-object-security}}).
+Each multicast/unicast message is protected and processed as described in {{I-D.selander-ace-object-security}}, with the following modification: the Sender ID of the endpoint transmitting the message MUST be sent explicitely.
+That is, the Sender ID MUST be included in the header of the COSE object, as defined in Section 5 of {{I-D.selander-ace-object-security}}).

-# Binding between requests and responses # {#req-resp-binding}

-The mapping between a unicast response message and the associated multicast request message relies on the same principle adopted in OSCOAP {{I-D.selander-ace-object-security}}.
-That is, it is based on the Transaction Identifier, included by listener endpoints in the COSE object conveyed in their own unicast response message to a multicast request message.

-# Message processing  # {#sec-mess-processing}
+The processing for securing multicast request messages and unicast response messages with OSCOAP is the same as in non-multicast communication, with the following two modifications.

+1. Upon receiving a secure CoAP message, the recipient endpoint retrieves the Sender ID from the header of the COSE object.
+Then, the Sender ID is used to retrieve the correct Recipient Context associated to the sender endpoint and used to process the received message.
+When receiving a secure CoAP message from that sender endpoint for the first time, the recipient node creates a new Recipient Context, initializes it according to Section 3 of {{I-D.selander-ace-object-security}}, and includes the sender endpoint's public key.

-The processing for securing multicast requests and unicast response with OSCOAP is the same as in non-multicast communication, with this difference: the sending endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
-The recipient uses the corresponding public key to verify the counter signature before proceding with the verification of the message.
+2. Before transmitting a secure CoAP message, the sender endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
+Then, the counter signature is included in the Header of the COSE object in its "unprotected" field.
+The recipient endpoint retrieves the corresponding public key of the sender endpoint from the associated Recipient Context and uses it to verify the counter signature, before proceeding with the verification and decryption of the secure message.

+The mapping between unicast response messages from listener endpoints and the associated multicast request message from a broadcaster endpoint relies on the same principle adopted in {{I-D.selander-ace-object-security}}.
+That is, it is based on the Transaction Identifier (Tid) associated to the secure multicast request message, which is considered by listener endpoints as part of the Additional Authenticated Data when protecting their own response message.

 # Security considerations  # {#sec-security-considerations}